OctetularZ/OctetularZ/README.md

 ---

 ### 📌 Projects
-- 🔧 **Artker**: React Native mobile app connecting musicians to clients (Firebase, Auth, Messaging, Search).
+- 🔧 **Artker**: React Native mobile app connecting musicians to clients (React, React Native, Firebase, SQL, and more).
-- 🕹 **Black Asta Discord Bot**: Custom bot with economy, quests, role systems, and web integration.
+- 🕹 **Black Asta Discord Bot**: Discord bot with economy, quests, role systems, card game, and more (Python, SQL, Discord.py, and more).
-- 🌐 **Tech Con 2023 Website**: Animated, responsive conference site (GSAP, Lenis, jQuery).
+- 🌐 **Tech Con 2023 Website**: Animated, responsive conference site (HTML, CSS, Javascript, GSAP, and more).
-- 🏛 **Bristol Tourism Site**: Scroll-animated UI with usability testing & Nielsen’s heuristics.
+- 🏛 **Bristol Tourism Site**: Scroll-animated UI with usability testing & Nielsen’s heuristics (HTML, CSS, Javascript, and more).
-- 🎓 **Loans Management System**: OOP-based Java project with abstract classes and validation.
+- 🎓 **Loans Management System**: OOP-based Java project with abstract classes and validation (Java, OOP).
-- 🧠 **IBM SkillsBuild Web App**: Gamified learning platform with login, ratings, leaderboards.
+- 🧠 **IBM SkillsBuild Web App**: Gamified learning platform with login, ratings, leaderboards (Spring Boot, Java, SQL, and more).
 - 😄 **And more**

 ---